AllanWang/McGill-Public/Comp-409/notes.md

         if CAS(tail, me, null) // try set tail back to null return
         while me.next == null   // someone has just set the tail
-        //spin until you see the new node. me.next.lock = false
+        // spin until you see the new node. me.next.lock = false
     me.next = null
 ```